Hunan City University

+Hunan City University (湖南城市学院 (Húnán Chéngshì Xuéyuàn, Hunan City College)) is a provincial public college in Yiyang, Hunan, China.
+Despite its English name, the institute has not been granted university status.
+The college is under the Hunan Provincial Department of Education.

 As of fall 2019, the university has 2 campuses, a combined student body of 18,600 students and 1,108 faculty members.

 The university consists of 15 colleges, with 40 specialties for undergraduates.

 History

 Hunan City University was founded in 1970, it was initially called "Yiyang Normal College".

 In November 1976, it was renamed "Hunan Normal College, Yiyang".

 In 2002, Hunan City College and Yiyang Normal College merged into Hunan City University.